stkr/vim/README.md

     Parameter:  -Single -run {Bash::Msys2-64} -new_console:d:"%P"

+## Starting git bash in a directory

+To start git-bash in a directory from Total Commander, the following Start Menu would work:

+    Command:    cmd /c (start /b "%P" "C:\Program Files\Git\git-bash.exe") && exit
+    Parameter:

 ## Color mapping between ConEmu and ANSI

 The mapping between ConEmu and the ANSI escape codes for colors is not 100% straightforward.
 The